-Road safety continues to be a major concern nationally and locally, despite considerable progress in reducing Road Traffic Accidents (RTAs).
+- 7.1 Road safety continues to be a major concern nationally and locally, despite considerable progress in reducing Road Traffic Accidents (RTAs).
 RTAs impact on a range of wider policy areas, especially health.
-Southend strives to deliver safer roads across the Borough and is committed to reducing the number and severity of casualties.

-security, or crime and the fear of crime, when walking, cycling or using public transport, is a major concern for many people, especially particular groups such as women, older people vulnerable people and those from ethnic minorities.
+Southend strives to deliver safer roads across the Borough and is committed to reducing the number and severity of casualties. - 7.2 One of the ambitions of the Community Plan to 2020 is to create a safer Borough.
+Personal security, or crime and the fear of crime, when walking, cycling or using public transport, is a major concern for many people, especially particular groups such as women, older people vulnerable people and those from ethnic minorities.
 Improvements to public transport and the environment are seen as a way to reduce the fear of crime, a fear which deters people from walking and using public transport particularly in evenings.